polca/pathways/README.md

 ```

-The method argument can only be "delta" for now, and it will run a
+The method argument can only be "delta" for now.
+It will run a
 Delta Moment-Independent Measure (DMIM) sensitivity analysis on the
-results of the Monte Carlo analysis.
+results of the Monte Carlo analysis, to rank the influence of each
+uncertain exchange on the results' distribution.

 ## Contributing